analyticsplaybook/analyticsplaybook.github.io/python_identify_duplicate_data.md

 63234.0
 ```

-Let?s see what the impact to revenue is.
+Let\'s see what the impact to revenue is.
 In order to get the impacted revenue, we will add a new column to our DataFrame which will be the line item total for each row in the dataset.
 To get this value, we will multiple quantity purchased by the item cost, for each row.

 Once we have the total for each line item, we can again sum all of the duplicated line items, this time using our revenue value.